Quinnipiac University emphasizes integrity as one of its guiding principles.

 • Possessing an electronic device that contains unauthorized information for a test or assignment (e.g., programming one’s computer or calculator inappropriately).

-• Using unauthorized materials (e.g., notes, textbooks, calculators, computers or other online sources) or the assistance of an unauthorized person in the preparation of a test or assignment.
+• Using unauthorized materials (e.g., notes, textbooks, calculators, computers, artificial intelligence or other online sources) or the assistance of an unauthorized person in the preparation of a test or assignment.

 • Recording any portion of a classroom lecture or other instructional activity, or any conversation related to academics or the academic integrity process, without the express consent of the instructor, adviser or administrator.